AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 EXPOSING REGULATORY RACISM IN MEDICINE TOWARD PATIENTS WITH SICKLE CELL DISEASE IN CANADA!!!

-DEA AGENTS LACK OF TRAINING VIOLATES CONSTITUTIONAL RIGHTS
+DEA AGENTS’ LACK OF TRAINING VIOLATES CONSTITUTIONAL RIGHTS

 ATTORNEY GENERAL JUDGE MERRICK GARLAND AND CONGRESS MUST INVESTIGATE REGULATORY RACISM OF DOJ/DEA DRUG POLICY

-Moreover, the police have little knowledge of therapeutic medical procedures to control or subside the pain.
+Moreover, the police have little knowledge of therapeutic medical procedures to control or alleviate the pain.
 A DEA agent functioning in the area of raiding medical professional offices certainly lacks sufficient knowledge of therapeutic medical pain procedures.

-Therefore, the raiding DEA agents lacked the medical know-how and the knowledge of what is and are needed for pain control management.
+Therefore, the raiding DEA agents lacked the medical know-how and the knowledge of what is needed for pain control management.
 Their lack of knowledge supports the agency’s policy of no medical training or medical certification for a DEA agent to properly understand what right or wrong within a practicing medical facility.

 Pain sometimes resolves promptly once the underlying trauma or pathology has healed, and is treated by a practitioner, with drugs such as analgesics and anxiolytics.
 Effective management of chronic pain, however, frequently requires the coordinated efforts of the pain management team.
 Effective pain management does not mean total eradication of all pain.